 Go-Bots #4 Review - Planet of The Go-Bots

 I definitely picked up a Planet of the Apes vibe from this issue.
 Go-Bots have taken over the earth and humans have devolved.
-Leader-One maintains tenuous leadership despite constantly being constantly challenged by Cy-Kill and his forces.
+Leader-One maintains tenuous leadership despite constantly being challenged by Cy-Kill and his forces.

 The main plot of the issue is that Leader-One and his team plan to take down the massive Go-Bot, Zod.
-As this goes on, a group of rock-like creatures are introduced and Cy-Kill continues his machinations.
+As this goes on, a group of rock-like creatures is introduced and Cy-Kill continues his machinations.

 This may not be an issue for longtime Go-Bot's fans but I'm a filthy casual.
 New characters weave in out of the story sometimes for only a few panels and then are gone leaving me wondering what the point was.

-Cy-Kill gets another really disturbing scene in which he tries to get the devolved humans to combine and transform as Go-Bots do.
+Cy-Kill gets another really disturbing scene in which he tries to get the devolved humans to combine and transform as the Go-Bots do.
 This may be a meta-commentary on children and the childish activity of playing with toys like Go-Bot's and Transformers.
 Cy-Kill sees humans as akin to bugs or toys to play with.
 Reading this section of the comic gave me flashes back to the Abu Ghraib abuse scandal that happened post 9/11.
 There is some really dark subtext going on in this comic.

 The heroes aren't quite as interesting as the villains but they are also given a surprising amount of depth.
 Turbo has become the de facto protector of humanity.
 Scooter has been driven mad after being forced to kill his handler.
-Leader-One is the stoic leader playing the role of king of the Go-Bot's.
+Leader-One is the stoic leader playing the role of king of the Go-Bots.
 Heavy is the head that wears the crown.
 He sees visions of his own death as he proceeds with his plan to take down Zod.